yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/deploy-target-and-custom-executor.md

 When running, your executor should perform the following tasks, using the `fly` CLI:

 - list the current fly apps: `fly apps list`
-- if the app doesn't exist, launch it: `fly launch --now --name=<the name of your Fly App> --region=lax --yes`
+- if the app doesn't exist, launch it: `fly launch --now --name=<the name of your Fly App> --region=lax --copy-config --yes`
 - if the app exists, deploy it again: `fly deploy`

 Fly launch and deploy commands need to be run in the `dist` location of your app.